Huey-Magoos-IT/magooos-site/guides/COGNITO_SETUP.md

 If your backend server (e.g., the Express application running on EC2, or other microservices) needs to perform administrative actions on users within this Cognito User Pool (such as disabling, enabling, or administratively updating user attributes), the IAM role associated with that backend service will require specific permissions targeting the User Pool.

-For example, to implement features like administratively disabling or enabling users, the backend service's IAM role (e.g., `EC2-Backend-CognitoDisableUser-Role` in our project) must have an IAM policy granting permissions for actions like:
+For example, the backend service's IAM role (e.g., `EC2-Backend-CognitoDisableUser-Role` in the project) has an IAM policy granting permissions for actions like:
 - `cognito-idp:AdminDisableUser`
 - `cognito-idp:AdminEnableUser`
-- (Potentially others like `cognito-idp:AdminUpdateUserAttributes`, `cognito-idp:AdminGetUser` etc., depending on the features)
+- `cognito-idp:AdminUpdateUserAttributes` for email and other attributes
+- `cognito-idp:AdminGetUser` for user retrieval

-These permissions should be scoped to the specific User Pool resource:
+These permissions are scoped to the specific User Pool resource:
-`arn:aws:cognito-idp:YOUR_AWS_REGION:YOUR_ACCOUNT_ID:userpool/YOUR_USER_POOL_ID`
+`arn:aws:cognito-idp:us-east-2:974496641387:userpool/us-east-2_5rTsYPjpA`

 **Example Policy Statement Snippet:**
 ```json